mode-x/vue-nav/README.md

 # Dependency

 ```
 Bulma is needed to use this component.
-Visit <https://bulma.io/> to learn more.
+Visit [https://bulma.io/] to learn more.
+Run npm install bulma
+or
-Simply run npm install bulma or yarn add bulma
+yarn add bulma
 ```

 # Integration

-1. After installing using npm or yarn
+1. After installation
 2. import the component into main.js

 ```